10.29.2025

 The world presented in the pages of Entertaining is entirely Martha’s, and that is very much the point.
 If harnessing one’s individuality and personal expression in the art of entertaining is the lesson she wants to impart to the reader then, of course, Martha must demonstrate it herself.
 This is her way of entertaining.

-In Martha’s case, the eggs in the oeuffs-en-gelee were laid by her own hens.
-The apples in her homemade pies were grown in her orchard – an orchard she had planted herself years prior, after careful research about orchard plantation and constant care.
+In Martha’s case, the eggs used in the oeuffs-en-gelee were laid by her own hens.
+The apples in her homemade pies were grown in her orchard – an orchard she had planted herself years prior, after careful research about orchard plantation.
 The dishes on her tables are mismatched but perfectly curated – some expensive and rare, some more common, some inherited, some found at tag sales and flea markets.
 Martha took every lesson she had learned about the art of making a gathering of friends and family feel special (lessons she learned mostly through osmosis during her years as a caterer) and then documented them in this book so that others could take part in this dream.

 In Entertaining, she made real the imagery she saw in her mind of crowded dessert buffets set upon layers of antique quilts draped over long oak tables.
 She executed the French-influenced menus she had developed as a caterer, narrowing and expanding them to include a few guests, a dozen - or several dozen.
 She found new spaces in her gardens and the rooms of her home to set up small dining tables, inspired by what was blooming that season, or how the view from a window in a particular room at a particular time of year seemed to be a little extra special.